-In fact, Japan is an incredibly diverse country with a lot to offer a wide variety of travellers in terms of not just attractions, but amenities and activities, as well.
+In fact, “the land of the rising sun” is an incredibly diverse country with a lot to offer a wide variety of travellers in terms of not just attractions, but amenities and activities, as well.
 When thinking about your Japanese holidays, it is entirely possible to design a trip around your own interests and hobbies, in addition to seeing the more typical Japanese attractions.
 Here are just a few types of trips you can embark upon on a trip to Japan.

 As a series of islands, Japan enjoys plenty of coastline, from rocky cliffs to sandy beaches and everything in between.
 Japan’s southern coasts, especially on the island of Kyushu, there are plenty of amazing coastal areas.
 The warmer weather here allows for beachy activities like scuba diving, surfing and sailing and there are plenty of sandy beaches to facilitate these types of getaways.